pjgeutjens/www-leanfield-io/content/post/on-staggered-learning-mindmaps-and-mnemonics.md

 ![](/images/staggered-learning.png)

 Unfortunately this method of staggered learning does not intuitively feel like the best approach.
-While studying it can often feel like more effort is required and you're having a harder time in general.
+While studying it can often feel like more effort is required and you're having a tougher time in general.
 But remember, learning should be hard, so armed with a bit of background information, perhaps you can give it a try, breaking up your studies into short and varied activities.

 Another aspect of staggered learning is overall study duration and spacing.
 Research has shown that spending one hour a day, every day is more effective than spending 8 hours on a Saturday with your nose in the books.
 So try to go for regular, shorter intervals rather than the big weekend cram.